 Yes you can (but make sure you do not lose them – see “I picked up my paper ticket and lost it.
 What to do now?”).
-Tickets can be picked up at any train stations.
-They will charge you a small fee of 5¥ if the tickets are for train not departing from this station.
+Tickets can be picked up at any train station in China at any time after we have purchased them.

 No just send one member of your group along with all the passports and the confirmation number.
 The person picking up the ticket does not even need to be one of the travellers.

 Sorry but we do not.
 This would be too costly and we (and you) would rather not deal with lost tickets (see “What if I lose my ticket?”)

 Every train or bus station has a storage unit (usually not lockers).
 The space is manned and your luggage will be safe there.
 In some cases such luggage storage may be hard to find.
 If you wish, we can provide you with written text in Chinese so you can ask where it is and how much it will cost.

 Yes we can.
 Unlike train tickets, flights can be bought 90 days in advance.
 Our fee and arrangements are the same as for the train tickets.
 Just ask us for a quote.